 and directing at Carnegie Mellon University, and at the prestigious Bristol Old Vic Theatre School in Bristol, England.

 Subsequent to training with the BOVTS, he taught acting and directed theater at East End London's, Hoxton Hall.
 In 1966,

 he joined International Voluntary Services and taught English and drama to Vietnamese high school students in Quang

-Tri, Danang, and Hoi An, South Vietnam.
-Upon completion of his service, he toured for two years with Harvey Grossman's
+Tri, Danang, and Hoi An, Vietnam.
+Upon completion of his service, he toured for two years with Harvey Grossman's mime-based

-mime-based theater, the Players' Theater of New England, performing featured roles in The Devil and Daniel Webster,
+theater, the Players' Theater of New England, performing featured roles in The Devil and Daniel Webster, A Christmas

-A Christmas Carol, and The Legend of Sleepy Hollow.
-From 1970-1974, he worked again in Southeast Asia as a visiting
+Carol, and The Legend of Sleepy Hollow.
+From 1970-1974, he worked again in Southeast Asia as a visiting professor

-professor at Thammasat University in Bangkok, Thailand where he taught acting and directing and produced major American plays
+at Thammasat University in Bangkok, Thailand where he taught acting and directing and produced major American plays in Thai

 Returning to the United States, he performed with major regional theaters across the country including the Garrett County

 Playhouse in Maryland, the Classic's Theater Company in Albuquerque, New Mexico, and Michigan State's Performing Arts Company.